Recover Deleted Drafts on Android

 Execute in this order

-- Reopen the same conversation, note, or composer immediately.
+- Stay in the same note, chat, or email.

 Where draft loss happens most often